pcafrica/advanced_programming_2023-2024/exercises/12/12-py_c++.md

 3. Use CMake and `setuptools` to setup the build process.
 4. Write a Python script to test the performance of the Eigen-based operations.
 Implement a `log_execution_time` decorator to print the execution time of a function.
 5. Compare the execution time of these operations to equivalent operations in NumPy (e.g., `numpy.matmul` for multiplication and `numpy.linalg.inv` for inversion).
 Use a large matrix (e.g., $1000 \times 1000$) of random integers between 0 and 1000 for the test.

+---

+# Exercise 4: code obfuscation

+What's the output resulting from the execution of the code contained in `wish.cpp`?